 On the surface, this tension between feeling lovable but unable to meet the emotional desires of loved ones can make men seem entitled, as if they expect to get love without giving it.
 On a deeper level, it explains why so many men are emotionally withholding in relationships.
 If you think of your love is a da Vinci painting, it's a wonderful gift to give someone.
 But if you see it as an old sock, you wouldn't want to bother her with it.
 Instead, you might try to compensate for the perceived deficiencies of your emotional support with some kind of financial or service-oriented behavior.
 And you're likely to get resentful or angry when your family considers these inadequate compensation.

-Most male anger comes from feeling like a failure as a protector, provider, and sexual-lover.
+Most male anger comes from feeling like a failure as a protector, provider, lover.
 These acute vulnerabilities can be stimulated by the mere unhappiness or displeasure of his wife, even if her distress or negative states have nothing to do with him.
 And he is likely to blame his sense of failure and the feelings of inadequacy it stimulates on her.
 Blame gives him status as a victim.
 Victimhood gives him a temporary sense of self-righteousness, along with a retaliation impulse, which, in turn, stimulates anger.

 The adrenalin rush of anger, like any other amphetamine-effect, always crashes into some level of depression, at least in the form of self-doubt and energy depletion.
 He then uses a low-grade resentment to militate out of depressed mood — to gain temporary confidence and energy.
 Resentment keeps him partially aroused most of the time and highly susceptible to angry outbursts.
 The excess adrenalin and cortisol in his bloodstream make it hard for him to sleep and more difficult to concentrate when awake.
 Often tired and distracted, he needs more anger for energy, focus, and motivation.
 He gets caught on a recurring roller-coaster of resentment-anger-depression-resentment-anger-depression.
 Chronic blame keeps him mired in victim-identity, which continually reignites the cycle.
 If he allows himself to realize that he may be a victimizer, he sinks lower, possibly into thoughts of suicide.